sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 data_frame.sample(n=20,random_state=1)
 ```

 You should have an excel workbook exported after this.
-This was even more succint than using `ImportExcel` PowerShell module which is my normal go to.
+This was even more succinct than using `ImportExcel` PowerShell module which is my normal go to.

 ## Group Results Into Ranges